-I. Participation (10%): Assesses Course Learning Outcomes #1, #2, #4, #6

-We have supplemented the course text and lecture materials with current evidence-based medical literature.
+1. Participation (12%): Assesses Course Learning Outcomes #1, #2, #4, #6 We have supplemented the course text and lecture materials with current evidence-based medical literature.
 It is expected that course material will be read beforehand so that informed and lively discussion may be the primary focus of live class meetings and online discussions.

-After certain readings, you will respond to questions or prompts on the Live Webinar Agenda or Discussion Board on Canvas the Thursday of the module in which the discussion is assigned followed by at least two replies to your peers by Sunday.
+After certain readings, you will respond to questions or prompts on the Live Session Agenda or

+Discussion Board on Canvas the Thursday of the module in which the discussion is assigned followed by at least two replies to your peers by Sunday.
 At other times, you will be asked to summarize the key points of outside readings by outlining the major points of the article prior to class.
 Additionally, you are expected to participate in the Meet & Greet discussion in Week 1 (worth 5 points).

-II.
-Syllabus and In-video quizzes (10%): Assesses Course Learning Outcomes #2-4
+- 2. Syllabus and In-video quizzes (10%): Assesses Course Learning Outcomes #2-4

 The first quiz of the course is a simple syllabus quiz.
-In order to assess your preparation in course modules, you will complete in-video quizzes (PlayPosit "bulbs") to gauge your preparation for discussions.
-These will also allow the professor to ascertain "sticking points" for students so that class time can be spent in clarifying key concepts.
+In order to assess your preparation in course modules, you will complete in-video quizzes created in Canvas Studio to gauge your preparation for discussions.
+These will also allow the professor to ascertain "sticking points" for students so that class time can be spent in clarifying key concepts. - 3.

-III.
 Protecting Human Research Participants Certification (2%): Assesses Course Learning Outcome #2

 All investigators engaging in clinical research where human participants are involved must undergo human subjects research training.
 This training, administered by the Collaborative Institutional Training Initiative (CITI), covers the ethical issues involving human participants in research.
 You will need to submit your certificate of completion by week 4, which is worth 10 points.
-You cannot participate in any of the course's assignments involving data collection and analysis (described in IV-VI below) without this certificate.
+You cannot participate in any of the course's assignments involving data collection and analysis (described in 4-6 below) without this certificate.

-IV.
-Assignments (10%): Assesses Course Learning Outcomes #3, #4, and #5

-Utilizing Excel and/or RStudio statistical software, you will complete four statistical analyses.
-All output write ups need to be completed in APA format and submitted via Canvas before class on the due date (see course schedule).

-V. Proposal presentation (20%): Assesses Course Learning Outcome #5
+- 4. Assignments (8%): Assesses Course Learning Outcomes #3, #4, and #5 Utilizing JASP and/or Posit Cloud (RStudio) statistical software, you will complete four statistical analyses.
+All output write ups need to be completed in APA format and submitted via Canvas before class on the due date (see course schedule). - 5.
+Proposal presentation (20%): Assesses Course Learning Outcome #5

 During the last week of classes, you will be expected to present your thesis/capstone project topic in a formal proposal environment.
 This session is open to all faculty and your classmates.
-Your grade for this presentation will be based on the quality of your presentation and mastery of the material, your ability to respond to content questions from the audience, and your overall professionalism.
+Your grade for this presentation will be based on the quality of your presentation and mastery of the material, your ability to respond to content questions from the audience, and your overall professionalism. - 6.

-VI.
 Proposal documents (20%): Assesses Course Learning Outcome #7